microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     network edit-settings
     ```

-    - For the IP address, add 15 to the host value
+    - For the IP address, add `15` to the server IP host value
     - For the subnet, copy the subnet you output above
     - Set the DNS to `8.8.8.8`
     - For the gateway enter the Windows 10 host IP